Leading Through Crisis: Adapting Your Leadership for the New Normal

 Leaders find themselves in uncharted territory, never before seen in their lifetimes.
 The difficulty of leading in disorder comes not just from the nature of the crisis at hand, but also from the challenges of working with organizational models that were built for scale, efficiency and stability.
 Worse, our brain wiring constrains us from the creativity we need to improvise in a totally new set of circumstances.

 “It becomes much more difficult to think and be creative when we’re threatened.
 The very time when we need creativity to deal with big challenges that are new is the time that it’s hardest — but there are some things we can do to become better at managing this little quirk in our evolutionary biology.”

-Michael Chavez, Chief Executive Officer of Duke Corporate Education, co-author of Rehumanizing Leadership: Putting Purpose Back into Business
+Michael Chavez, Global Managing Director at Duke Corporate Education, co-author of Rehumanizing Leadership: Putting Purpose Back into Business

 There is no crisis playbook for where we find ourselves today.
 These new circumstances require leaders to effectively lead their employees, teams and businesses through an unknown which is plagued by turbulence, shorter time horizons, and rapid mobilization.
 To chart this new course and build the “next normal,” leaders need to face reality and improvise through the chaos while adjusting and pivoting as the situation changes.
 They need to build cohesion and community through trust and empathy that galvanizes collective determination.
 And lastly, leaders need to step up their virtual leadership to focus on the present and prepare for tomorrow.

 Now is the time to reorient and retool ourselves and learn how to adapt our leadership and objectives as the context shifts, and we must bring our people with us on this unprecedented journey.

 Each session in this series is interactive and includes leading-edge research from Duke Corporate Education (Duke CE), tailored to your context.